The Game

 sheer randomness).
 A session can involve any number of notes.
 The new

-string of notes is rehearsed, committed to memory, and appended do the
+string of notes is rehearsed, committed to memory, and appended to the

 existing strings of notes.
-When we play the string of notes, we do not
+When we perform the string of notes, we do not

 intentionally